This post may contain affiliate links. For more information, please read the full disclosure policy here.

 5. Watch some sports

 This year I will be spending my Australia Day working at the Australian Open, which is our Grand Slam tennis tournament.
 If you’re in Melbourne, why not check out a match?
-Elsewhere in the country you can also tune into TV.
-There is also guaranteed to be some kind of cricket match on — it’s Australia after all.
+Elsewhere in the country you can tune in on TV.
+There is also guaranteed to be some kind of cricket match on – it’s Australia after all.